jgentle/msgpy/README.md

         |-- README.md
         |-- .gitignore

+The msg.py script expects to find specific files in these locations.

 ### Script Inputs
-The msg.py script expects to find specific files in these locations.
 The input files required are as follows:

-    - wells         (the base wells.dat file used by MODFLOW 96 for scenario)
+    - wells         (the base wells.dat file used by MODFLOW 96 for the scenario)
     - tablelinks    (the linkage table data extracted from GAM shape file to connect wells with cells by zone)
     - scalars       (the input values for multiplying well values in corresponding cells)

-### Script Arguments
-The msg.py script is configurable and expects arguments (in this specific order) for:
-    - wells
-    - tablelinks
-    - scalars

 ### Script Configs
 You must edit the headers for the SCALAR and TABLELINK files to match your input data structure.